DCsunset/pandoc-include/README.md

 If there's a conflict, the original header of the current file remains.
 * Header include: Use `!include-header file.yaml` to include Yaml header from file.

+## TODO

+- [] Write options to a tmp file and pass the filename by environment variable

 ## Installation